 Our client took out a modest mortgage in 2006 to buy their home.
 Like many of you, their mortgage was sold or transferred several times, eventually ending up in a mortgage trust.
 Due to unforeseen circumstances, our client fell on hard times and was not able to afford their mortgage in 2014.
 And like many of you, their mortgage was a “standard” mortgage, meaning it included several clauses that are quite common among residential mortgages throughout the country.
 One of these clauses is frequently referred to ask “paragraph 22” – an obligation on the bank to give the borrower one last warning and chance to bring their loan current if they ever fall behind.

 We call this obligation a conditions precedent – something the bank must comply with before they are entitled to file their foreclosure complaint.
 Specifically, they must provide notice to our client that their account was in default, X amount of money is due to bring it current within 30 days, and several other warnings about what may happen if the past due amounts are not paid.
 Unfortunately, the system is set up such that although the bank must comply with this conditions precedent before they file their complaint, there is no method to check if this was done prior to the bank filing their lawsuit.
 In fact, the best time to really challenge if the bank held up their end of the bargain is after the lawsuit was filed.
 It’s frustrating that these types of issues and defenses can’t be resolved earlier – it would save homeowners and banks time and money.
 But, we have to work within the system as best we can.

-If your bank has filed foreclosure action against you, contact us to set up and appointment to go over your options.
-For more information about foreclosure defense, please visit our website here.
+If your bank has filed a foreclosure action against you, contact us to set up and appointment to go over your options.
 Loan Lawyers has help over 5,000 South Florida homeowners and consumers with their debt problems, contact us to see how we may be able to help you.